graphql-extended/gqlx-cli/README.md

 ### `serve`

-Validates the schema from the given source gqlx file.
+Compiles and runs the schema from the given source gqlx file.

 #### Positionals